Liability for Defective Products

 In Canada, each of the provinces has also legislated a “Sale of Goods Act” which makes sellers or retailers of products responsible for, among other things, hidden defects which are not obvious upon inspection.
 For example, your grocery store may be responsible if the cookies you bought were laced with hidden salmonella bacteria.

 Long gone are the days of “buyer beware”.
-Today, consumers can rest assure the thousands of products they rely on will be safe and fit for their intended purpose.
+Today, consumers can rest assured the thousands of products they rely on will be safe and fit for their intended purpose.
 And when products fail, manufacturers and retailers will be held responsible for the damages they cause.

 If you have suffered injury as a result of a product failure, you should contact a lawyer immediately.